renanlarrieu/renanlarrieu/README.md

 I'm 23, I live in Rio de Janeiro and I'm studying Electrical Engineering.
 I love science, especially physics, rocket science, astronomy, also tecnology, and I'm always looking for experience and projects to contribute, not only in GitHub.

-Currently I work as an intern at [Eletrobras](https://eletrobras.com/en/Paginas/Home.aspx)
+Currently I work as an intern at [EDF Renewables](https://www.edf-re.com/)

 To know more about me check out my personal [**website**](https://renanlarrieu.github.io/)